Redstonesand/green-bot/README.md

 # green bot
- a bot about filter trash lol
+ a bot about filter trash lol and it not complete yet